robb-j/r0b-blog/post/using-jsx-without-react.md

 ## What jsx does

-> I talk about babel here, but I presume other preprocessors work too

 Jsx is passed to babel and it converts your xml into javascript function calls.
 You pass a `pragma` option to babel which tells it how to process your xml.
 For instance if you set pragma to `createElement` and run this script through it: